What personal data does Agored Cymru collect about you?

 The minimum data is used to identify you within our internal systems to ensure that you are accurately awarded all of the units and qualifications you have achieved through Agored Cymru and that you receive unique and valid certificates.

 If you are registered on an Access to HE Diploma, name, date of birth, and gender are included in information provided to UCAS in order for you to use that service.
-In addition, post code, date of birth, gender, ability status, and ethnicity are used to provided aggregated (non-identifying) data to the regulator, the Quality Assurance Agency for Higher Education (QAA).
+In addition, post code, date of birth, gender, ability status, and ethnicity are used to provide non-identifying data to the regulator, the Quality Assurance Agency for Higher Education (QAA).

 The email address is used to allow you to access our e-certification service only.